guapman/CV/generated/Konstantin_Alekseev_CV.md

 - July 2022 – present
 - Dubai, UAE
 - Development of platform for telehealth services with integrated video calls and IoT medical devices.
 Scalable backend written on Scala and native frontend clients for mobiles and desktop devices.
+- AI-powered services to optimize healthcare providers (in UAE and KSA) workflow.
+RAG and Agents with in-house LLMs
 - Analyzing business requirements and search for optimal technical solutions for implementation.
-- AI-powered services to optimize healthcare providers workflow.
 - Development lead of the VoIP and messaging platform team.
 - Implementation of microservice for data store, processing and analyzing of third-party medical smart devices and wearables.
 - Transition from internal media server to Zoom Video SDK as it was requirements from local regulator to use VoIP calls in UAE.